Luxury and Business: Reasons to avoid cutting corners for business travel

 Comfort is King

 The service that business travellers require is twofold: personal and executive.
-Within a serviced apartment environment, business support is provided not just by the facilities themselves but through access to virtual PA or printing services.
+Within a serviced apartment environment in the City for example, business support is provided not just by the facilities themselves but through access to virtual PA or printing services.
 In order to focus on the task at hand, maid, catering, and laundry services are standard to ease the process of a business visit.
 This is especially true when many executives are travelling through timezones and need time to catch up and recover!

 Longer Term Visits

-Of course, some business travel is on a longer term basis than that of a conference or pitch.
+Of course, some business travel requires longer term Serviced Accommodation than that of a conference or pitch.
 Often, a six to twelve month secondment or even a more permanent relocation will benefit from the use of a serviced apartment.
 Your executive is free to mix the high levels of service with independent living to create something far more akin to a home environment.
 This provides a further level of comfort that enables an executive to feel both relaxed and confident to make business progress.